agshiv92/Company-Bankruptcy-Prediction/README.md

 10. Consuming the best model using webservices

 Below configuration is used for Auto ML
-1. Experiment Timeout
+1. Experiment Timeout = 30 mins (Due to limitation of project lab availablity)
-2. Task
+2. Task = Classfication (As we are trying to predict only two classes whether the company will bankrupt or not)
-3. Primary Metric = Precision
+3. Primary Metric = Precision (Precision is more than accuracy for this problem as investing in a bankrupt comapny will cause more hurt in comparison to not investing in a good company)
-4. Compute target
+4. Compute target = Created
-5. Target Variable
+5. Target Variable = "Bankrupt" (1=Bankrupt, 0 not bankrupt)
-6. Cross Validation
+6. Cross Validation =(4 cross validation is selected to get better result)
-7. Auto Featurization
+7. Auto Featurization = (Set True to enable auto featurization)
-8. Early Stop
+8. Early Stop = (Set True to ensure that the resources are not wasted for non performing models)

 ### Results